muhammadayaz77/carRental-react-landing-page/README.md

 ## 🔄 Dynamic Routing

 - `/`: Homepage with available car listings.
-- `/cars/:carId`: View details of a specific car.
+- `/models`: View details of a specific car.
-- `/bookings`: Manage your bookings.
+- `/testimonials`: View details of users.

 ## 📝 License